-Psoriasis and folliculitis can be difficult to distinguish from each other.
-They share similar features and may even coexist.
-However, they have very different causes and treatments.
+Psoriasis and folliculitis are both skin conditions.
+They share some similar features, and may even coexist, but they have very different causes and treatments.

 Psoriasis is a chronic autoimmune disorder that affects the skin.
 It triggers the rapid buildup of skin cells.
 In addition to skin lesions, psoriasis symptoms may include:

 - raised, red scaly patches or plaques that may be small or widespread

 - nails that are thickened, pitted, or ridged

 Psoriasis is a chronic condition.
 It has no cure, but you may experience periods when symptoms improve.

 Psoriasis may increase your risk of developing certain diseases like:

 - cardiovascular disease